 In addition to Elizondo and Amaiur-Maya, Baztán is home to the well-known waterfall of Xorroxin.
 The walk up to the waterfall is perfect for relaxing with the whole family.

-Close to the border with France is also the village of Zurragamurdi, which is known for legends about covens and witchcraft.
+Close to the border with France is also the village of Zurragamurdi, known for legends of covens and witchcraft.
 Just 400 meters from this village, after a pleasant walk through the forest in which it is located, you will find access to the cave of Zugarramurdi.
 The dimensions of this cave are impressive: a 120 meter long natural tunnel with heights of up to 12 meters and two elevated galleries.